arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 ```
 ## USB Serial & UART

-The **UNO R4 Minima** board features 2 separate hardware serial ports.
+The UNO R4 Minima board features two separate hardware serial ports.

 - One port is exposed via USB-C®, and
 - One is exposed via RX/TX pins.

-The pins used for UART on the **UNO R4 Minima** are the following:
+The pins used for UART on the UNO R4 Minima are the following:

 | Pin | Function      |
 | --- | ------------- |